Gelation in cluster coagulation processes: Proofs of main results

 {\bf Acknowledgements.} We would like to thank Wolfgang K\"onig, and Robert Patterson for some helpful discussions.
 This research has been partially funded by the Deutsche Forschungsgemeinschaft (DFG) (project number 443759178) through grant SPP2265 ``Random Geometric Systems'', Project P01: `Spatial Coagulation and Gelation'.
 The authors acknowledge the support from Dipartimento di Matematica e Informatica ``Ulisse Dini'', University of Florence.
-LA acknowledges partial support from~``Indam-GNAMPA''~Project~CUP\_E53C22001930001.
+LA acknowledges partial financial support by~``Indam-GNAMPA''~Project~CUP\_E53C22001930001 and by the Italian Ministry of University and Research (MUR) via PRIN 2022– Project Title ConStRAINeD – CUP-2022XRWY7W.
+We also would like to thank an anonymous reviewer for their detailed, constructive feedback, which has greatly improved the manuscript, in particular leading to a number of simplifications of Theorem~\ref{thm:simp-gel}.